RudraveerMandal/POGchain/docs/software/admin.md

 The network itself has network wide settings that can be updated.

-This is performed by validators voting for and agreeing to new values the same way than consensus is reached for transaction sets, etc.
+This is performed by validators voting for and agreeing to new values the same way than validation is reached for transaction sets, etc.

 A node can be configured to vote for upgrades using the `upgrades` endpoint . see [`commands.md`](commands.md) for more information.